Kevin09C/Dyn3DG/README.md

 Follow the instructions on [this repo](https://github.com/JonathonLuiten/Dynamic3DGaussians) to download the rasterizer, install dependencies, and get the data.

-## Getting started with Segmentation Masks
+##  Segmentation Masks with GroundingDINO and SAM
 You will need to install [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [SAM](https://github.com/facebookresearch/segment-anything) to get started with segmentation mask generation.
 After installing them, go inside the subdirectory GroundingDINO and create a folder called weights.

-You should then proceed by executing to download the pretrained models and generate the saegmenation masks.
+You should proceed by downloading the pretrained models, then generating the saegmenation masks.

 ```bash
 wget -q https://github.com/IDEA-Research/GroundingDINO/releases/download/v0.1.0-alpha/groundingdino_swint_ogc.pth